-Accountable Care Organizations are groups of doctors, hospitals, and other health care providers who voluntarily come together to give coordinated high quality care to their patients in a cost effective way.
-OneCare works to bring together existing care services in communities across Vermont to keep patients healthy and provide more coordinated care.
+OneCare is a group of doctors, hospitals, and other health care providers who work together to give coordinated, high quality care to their patients.
+OneCare providers benefit if they help keep health care costs under control and keep quality high.
+OneCare works to bring together health care and other service providers across Vermont to provide coordinated care and keep patients healthy and.

-Nine communities are currently participating in this model.
-Provider participation is diverse and includes:
+Nine communities are participating in OneCare.
+OneCare providers include:

-- 10 hospitals and all of their employed providers - 31 independent primary care physician practices and 30 independent specialty practices - 2 Federally Qualified Health Centers (FQHCs) - OneCare partners with: Home Health and Hospice, Skilled Nursing Facilities, Area Agencies on Aging, and Designated Agencies for Mental Health and Substance Use across communities
+- 10 hospitals and all of their employed providers - 31 independent primary care practices and 30 independent specialty practices - 2 Federally Qualified Health Centers (FQHCs) - OneCare partners with: Home Health and Hospice, Skilled Nursing Facilities, Area Agencies on Aging, and Designated Agencies for Mental Health and Substance Use